thibautambrosino/REPR/README.md

 ### Direct Lighting (2 points)

-### Ponctual Lights (10 points)
-You can implement either directional lights or point lights (or both!).
-For better visual results, I would advise you to go for point lights :)

-This is the steps I followed when implementing this subject, and I do recommend it to ensure every intermediate result is correct:
+Implement point lights, use at least 2 in your scene.

-1. Send simple light data to the shader (color, intensity, position or direction), and display them.
+Send simple light data to the shader (color, intensity, position or direction), compute their attenuation and display them.
 The file `light.ts` already contains some of the code needed.

+In addition, you can also implement directional lights if you want.

+### Diffuse BRDF (2 points)
-2. Implement the Lambertian diffuse BRDF
+Implement the Lambertian diffuse BRDF.

+### Specular BRDF (6 points)
-3. Implement the Cook-Torrance GGX specular BRDF
+Implement the Cook-Torrance GGX specular BRDF.

 This is the kind of results you should get with 4 point lights:
 ![Example of results you should obtain with point lights](./screenshots/pointlights.jpg)